Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 The Daicel Group formulates its own training programs and provides necessary technologies and skills for employees, as well as regular safety education.

-■Initiatives at the Operation Training Center (TRC)
+■ Initiatives at the Operation Training Center (TRC)

-■Initiatives at each business site
+■ Initiatives at each business site

 Each business site receives training in using manufacturing technologies particular to their work processes, as well as training in occupational health and safety, environmental conservation, and chemicals management.
 Through TRC branch offices at each site, employees also take part in information sharing and simulation training for incidents that happened at business sites in the past.
 We review the curriculum for education and training every year, taking into account education using VR and newly arising issues, and continuously implement education and training in accordance with the annual plan.
-More than 21,000 people in total took training through TRC branch offices at each business site in FY2024/3.
+More than 21,000 people in total took training through TRC branch offices at each business site in FY2025/3.

-*Hazard and operability (HAZOP) is a qualitative analysis method for providing feedback on potential hazards and operability issues in the design process.
+*Hazard and operability Studies (HAZOP) is a qualitative analysis method for providing feedback on potential hazards and operability issues in the design process.

 Creation and Distribution of “The Essence of Safe Operations” and the “Basic Internal Rulebook on Construction Work”

-The Daicel Group has numerous in-house rules on manufacturing safety, including the "Essence of Safe Operations" and "Basic Internal Rulebook on Construction Work," established in FY2014/3 to enable all front-line operators of the Group involved in manufacturing to be aware of, think about, and act to ensure safety on the same basis.
+The Daicel Group has numerous in-house rules for manufacturing safety, including the "Essence of Safe Operations" and "Basic Internal Rulebook on Construction Work," established in FY2014/3 to enable all front-line operators of the Group involved in manufacturing to be aware of, think about, and act to ensure safety on the same basis.

-■Essence of Safe Operations
+■ Essence of Safe Operations

-■Basic Internal Rulebook on Construction Work
+■ Basic Internal Rulebook on Construction Work

 There are two versions of the Basic Internal Rulebook on Construction Work, the Safety Version and the Quality Version.
 The Safety Version is a compilation of Daicel’s unified basic rules related to construction work, formulated based on feedback from field personnel.
 We created the rulebook based on our belief that complying with these rules is essential, not only to ensure one’s own safety but also to ensure the safety of colleagues working at the same site.
 The Quality Version focuses exclusively on rules aimed at preventing a recurrence of serious incidents resulting from defects in construction quality.
 It was created with the intention of encouraging employees to gain a deep understanding of the key points for ensuring construction quality and to comply with the rules.
-In April 2024, we issued a revised edition of the leaflet containing updated information.
+In April 2025, we issued a revised edition of the leaflet containing updated information.

 Safety Programs for Partner Companies (contractors) and Business Partners